machow/wrestlr/README.md

 * parse R code that uses [dplyr](https://github.com/tidyverse/dplyr).
 * spit out python code that runs using the dplyr port [siuba](http://github.com/machow/siuba).

+> ⚠️ This library is highly experimental.
+I am actively using it to understand how far I can push translation.
+The interface and behaviors may change.

 ## Basic use